 Organization is vital when you mother many.
 You have to get your act together — just to survive.
 It’s no different in our homeschool than in our home.
 I have to be organized to stay afloat.

-Some of the ways that I do this is through the planning sheets and binders I use.
-I’ve prepared assignment sheets to help us track everyone’s work.
-I put together a master homeschool binder for each school year that includes a calendar, course outlines, attendance records, assessment scores, and lesson plans.
+Some of the ways that I do this is through the our homeschool assignment binders.
+I’ve gone through everyone’s curriculum for the year and prepared assignment binders.
+At any given time, a student or I can consult the binder and find out the next assignment.
+Each child has a master homeschool binder that includes a calendar, course outlines, attendance records, assessment scores, and lesson plans.

 The Organizing Life as MOM Homeschool Pack contains similar planning pages to those described here as well as a host of other pages designed to help you keep your homeschool paperwork in order.